Principles of Landscape Design

 Focalization in Landscape Design

-Focalization is known by many names including accent, emphasis, and dominance and involves the leading of the viewer’s eye toward important feature by placing the feature at the vanishing point between radial and approaching lines.
+Focalization is known by many names including accent, emphasis, and dominance, and it involves the leading of the viewer’s eye toward important feature by placing the feature at the vanishing point between radial and approaching lines.
 Straight lines create stronger focalization as is evidenced by the way the lines on The Mall in Washington, D.C. directs the eye of a viewer on the Capital steps towards the Washington Monument at the other end of The Mall.
 Generally, weaker curved lines are more desirable in a residential landscape since they gradually direct the eye providing a more relaxed environment.

 Repetition in Landscape Design